NOAA Head: 'No One's Job Is Under Threat' Over Trump's Disputed Tweets About Alabama

 "There is no pressure to change the way we communicate forecast risk in the future," Jacobs said.
 "No one's job is under threat — not mine, not yours."

-He added that the NWS has his full support, along with the support of the Commerce Department.
-And Jacobs said it's "critically important" for NWS agencies to communicate information about risks in a variety of ways, including through social media.
+He added that the National Weather Service has his full support, along with the support of the Commerce Department.
+And Jacobs said it is "critically important" for NWS agencies to communicate information about risks in a variety of ways, including through social media.

-But it's also worth noting that unlike other keynote speeches at the National Weather Association meeting — including two other addresses on Tuesday — Jacobs' speech was not livestreamed on Facebook.
-The organization confirmed that decision Tuesday morning, without offering an explanation.
+It's also worth noting that unlike other keynote speeches at the National Weather Association meeting — including two other addresses Tuesday — Jacobs' speech was not livestreamed on Facebook.
+The association confirmed that decision Tuesday morning, without offering an explanation.

 Jacobs spent large portions of his nearly 20-minute speech commending the NWS's work on Hurricane Dorian, which he described as a particularly tough storm to forecast.